 Matt is deeply involved in the firm's pro bono practice.
 A five-time recipient of the firm's Access to Justice award, Matt has co-led the firm's Veterans Initiative, a firm-wide effort to represent veterans seeking disability benefits from the US Veterans Benefits Administration and US Military.

 Prior to joining White & Case, Matt worked as a Graduate Fellow for the National Veterans Legal Services Program (NVLSP), where he assisted in representing veterans of the conflicts in Iraq and Afghanistan in class action litigation.
 Matt has continued to work with NVLSP since coming to the firm, including serving as chair of NVLSP's Advisory Council.

-Defends Toshiba in multijurisdictional engagement in the United States and abroad—e.g., Brazil, European Union, United Kingdom—in connection with allegations of price fixing, output restrictions, and market allocation in the cathode ray tube industry.
+- Defending Toshiba in multijurisdictional engagement in the United States and abroad—e.g., Brazil, European Union, United Kingdom—in connection with allegations of price fixing, output restrictions, and market allocation in the cathode ray tube industry.

-Key member of the team that successfully defended Stolt-Nielsen SA in its efforts to enforce its criminal Amnesty Agreement with the DOJ Antitrust Division.
+- Key member of the team that successfully defended Stolt-Nielsen SA in its efforts to enforce its criminal Amnesty Agreement with the DOJ Antitrust Division.
 Following a three-week bench trial, obtained the dismissal of the indictment.
 The court ruled the Division's actions violated Stolt-Nielsen's constitutional due-process guarantees.

-Received White & Case's Access to Justice Award in 2011, 2013, 2018, and 2019.
+Received White & Case's Access to Justice Award in 2011, 2013, 2018, 2019, and 2021.